-A prolific watercolourist, Goodwin enjoyed a successful career as an artist known for his ability to impart “a touch of fairy influence to his landscapes.”
-At the age of fifteen, he exhibited a painting at the Royal Academy, London, that bespoke his training under the Pre-Raphaelite artist Hughes.
-Goodwin later became a pupil of Ford Madox Brown, another painter of the same circle, and eventually merged the influences of Turner and the Pre-Raphaelites in his work.
-The English art critic John Ruskin showed an early admiration for Goodwin’s art, and his admiration was reciprocated.
+A prolific watercolourist, Albert Goodwin enjoyed a successful career as an artist known for his ability to impart “a touch of fairy influence to his landscapes.”
+At the age of fifteen, he exhibited a painting at the Royal Academy, London, that bespoke his training under the Pre-Raphaelite artist Edward Robert Hughes.
+Goodwin later became a pupil of Ford Madox Brown, another painter of the same circle, and eventually merged the influences of Joseph Mallord William Turner and the Pre-Raphaelites in his work.
+The English art critic John Ruskin showed an early admiration for Goodwin’s art.
 The two men made an extensive tour through Italy and Switzerland.
-Goodwin subsequently travelled to Egypt, the West Indies, North America and New Zealand, whose scenery provided him with varied subject matter.
-His landscapes from closer to home, such as this turn-of-the-century scene of Saint Paul’s Cathedral, London, are of documentary interest and owe their Romantic mood to the artist’s esteem for Turner.
+Goodwin subsequently travelled to Egypt, the West Indies, North America and New Zealand, whose scenery inspired him.
+His landscapes from closer to home, such as this turn-of-the-century scene of Saint Paul’s Cathedral, London, illustrate a documentary interest and owe their dramatic effect to the artist’s esteem for Turner.